 The War of Faith was perhaps the most destructive of all orc wars.
-(The destruction of the abandoned mages' tower and the Manor north of Tantallon date to this war.)
-Arnog Trueheart the Fierce created an alliance of human and dwarven forces who finally lay siege to the Mountain Orc stronghold.
-In the ensuing battle, Alzarov either vanished or was killed, and the orcs surrendered to Drin, Arnog's son.
-(Arnog had been killed in battle a few months earlier, in 487).
+The destruction of the abandoned mages' tower and the Manor north of Tantallon date to this war.
+Arnog Trueheart the Fierce created an alliance of human and dwarven forces who finally laid siege to the Mountain Orc stronghold.
+In the ensuing battle, Alzarov either vanished or was killed, and the orcs surrendered to Drin, Arnog's son (Arnog had been killed in battle a few months earlier, in 487.)
 A peace treaty was signed between Drin and Kazarov, King of the Mountain Orcs, and the Mountain Orcs were brought under the nominal control of Drin.
-It is to celebrate and honour the victory of Drin that the order of Knights of Drin were officially founded, formalizing a knightly tradition that had been in effect since the time of Arutha.
+It is to celebrate and honour the victory of Drin that the order of the Knights of Drin were officially founded, formalizing a knightly tradition that had been in effect since the time of Arutha.

-However, some orcs refused to accept the surrender of Kazarov-- which was viewed by many orcs as a betrayal of all orc history.
-In addition, many humans and dwarves began to chafe under what was viewed as an increasingly imperial tendency in Drin, who although generally considered kind, can also be quite stern and has decidely expansionist tendencies.
+However, some orcs refused to accept the surrender of Kazarov, which was viewed by many orcs as a betrayal of all orc history.
+In addition, many humans and dwarves began to chafe under what was viewed as an increasingly imperial tendency in Drin, who although generally considered kind, can also be quite stern and has decidedly expansionist tendencies.

 It is in Dalair also that a group of evil spellcasters discovered the access point into the Plane of Chaos, while conducting research into summoning entities from other planes in an effort to gain power.
 Over the past few decades, this loose-knit band has become an organized if nihilistic religion, known as the Courts of Chaos.
 Although dismissed as a cult by the more established forces of Drin, Chaos is growing into a challenge to the major world religion, Antana.

 The religion of Antana apparently emigrated into this world with the earliest human settlers, and now wields great power within the realm, especially through its main instrument of proselytization, the Monks of Antana.
-While there are proofs of the presence of other indigenous religions in the world which predate Antana, most are either now viewed as cults, as in the Cult of Lolth, or are completely lost, as in the Gnoll religion.
+While there are proofs of the presence of other indigenous religions in the world which predate Antana, most are either now viewed as cults, as in the Cult of Losoth, or are completely lost, as in the Gnoll religion.
 Antana as a faith came to these shores with the first human settlers, and originally admitted only humans.
-However, since the treaty of the Elf wars, the rules have gradually been relaxed, so that at first half-elves, and now elves, are also welcomed as adherants.
+However, since the treaty of the Elf wars, the rules have gradually been relaxed, welcoming all races as adherents.
 The secular power of the religion is reflected in its many structures, which include a monastery and a convent.

 As the realm has expanded, it has also grown in its sophistication and civilization.
 Neville, once a tiny, semi-inhabited village, now has a bustling population and a busy marketplace.
 Hobbits, ever looking for expansion of the trade that is the lifeblood of these sociable middle-class burghers, have made Hobbitat into one of the premier towns of the realm.
 Other towns, such as Zhamarr, which were originally separate duchies outside of the realm, are also falling deeper in the sphere of influence of the Trueheart court.